-1net of investment fees and taxes
+2net of investment fees and taxes

-The Plan credits the actual return after investment related expenses to members' accounts based on daily unit prices.
+The Plan credits the actual return after investment related expenses to members' accounts, DB reserve or pension reserve based on daily unit prices.
 This method of crediting interest is appropriate as members receive interest on their accounts in accordance with what the Plan has earned and there are no cross-subsidisations.
 Investment earnings can be positive or negative and are based on the changes in unit price of the relevant option.